CesiumGS/3d-tiles/specification/TileFormats/Instanced3DModel/README.md

 `POSITION = POSITION_QUANTIZED * QUANTIZED_VOLUME_SCALE / 65535.0 + QUANTIZED_VOLUME_OFFSET`

+Compressed attributes should be decompressed before any other transforms are applied.

 ### Instance scaling

 Scaling can be applied to instances using the `SCALE` and `SCALE_NON_UNIFORM` semantics.